Learning Programmatic Idioms for Scalable Semantic Parsing

 \section{Results and Discussion}

 Table \ref{tab:results} presents exact match and BLEU scores on the original CONCODE train/validation/test split. {\our} yields a large improvement of 3.9 EM and 2.2 BLEU over the best model of \newcite{iyer2018}, while also being significantly faster (27 hours for 30 training epochs as compared to 40 hours).
-Using a reduced BPE vocabulary makes the model memory efficient, which allows us to use a larger batch size, which speeds up training.
-Furthermore, adding 200 code idioms further pushes up the BLEU score by 2.2\%, while maintaining comparable EM accuracy.
+Using a reduced BPE vocabulary makes the model memory efficient, which allows us to use a larger batch size that in turn speeds up training.
+Furthermore, using 200 code idioms further improves BLEU by 2.2\% while maintaining comparable EM accuracy.
 Using the top-200 idioms results in a target AST compression of more than 50\%, which results in fewer decoder RNN steps being performed.
 This reduces training time further by more than 50\%, from 27 hours to 13 hours.

-In Table \ref{tab:numidioms}, we illustrate the changes in EM, BLEU and training time as we vary the number of idioms.
+In Table \ref{tab:numidioms}, we illustrate the variations in EM, BLEU and training time with the number of idioms.
 We find that 200 idioms performs best overall in terms of balancing accuracy and training time.
 Adding more idioms continues to reduce training time, but accuracy also suffers.
-Since we permit idioms to contain identifier names in order to capture frequently used library methods in idioms, having too many idioms hurts generalization, especially since the test set is built using repositories disjoint from the training set.
+Since we permit idioms to contain identifier names to capture frequently used library methods, having too many idioms hurts generalization, especially since the test set is built using repositories disjoint from the training set.